-Since its establishment, the Company, including its predecessor entities, has been principally engaged in breeding, growing, processing and selling agricultural seeds, primarily alfalfa seed.
-The Company owns seed cleaning and processing facilities, which are located in Five Points, California, Nampa, Idaho, Dumas, Texas, New Deal, Texas and Keith, South Australia.
+Since its establishment, the Company, including its predecessor entities, has been principally engaged in breeding, growing, processing and selling agricultural seeds.
+The Company owns seed cleaning and processing facilities, which are located in Nampa, Idaho, Dumas, Texas, New Deal, Texas Keith, South Australia and Penfield, South Australia.
 The Company's seed products are primarily grown under contract by farmers.
 The Company began its stevia initiative in fiscal year 2010 and is currently focused on breeding improved varieties of stevia and developing marketing and distribution programs for its stevia products.